Photo credit: Magda Ehlers on Pexels

 - After you tally your items at the end of each day, dispose of them properly in the recycling or trash (or prepare them for reuse).

-Also, think outside the box about what reusables you could replace your single-use stuff with.
+Get creative about what reusables you could replace your single-use stuff with.
 Here are some ideas to get you started:

-- To replace single use water-bottles: perhaps install a water filter or use a water-filter pitcher, if you don’t like the flavor of your tap water.
+- To replace single use water-bottles: perhaps install a water filter or use a water-filter pitcher if you don’t like the flavor of your tap water.
 Make it fun by personalizing each person’s reusable bottle so you can tell them apart.

 - To replace disposable cutlery, plates, cups etc: check out second hand stores like Goodwill to find affordable high quality reusable kitchen and food ware.